Kotlin/dokka/docs/topics/plugins/plugins_introduction.md

      -pluginsConfiguration "org.jetbrains.dokka.base.DokkaBase={\"customAssets\": [\"my-image.png\"], \"customStyleSheets\": [\"my-styles.css\"], \"footerMessage\": \"(c) 2022 MyOrg CLI\"}"
 ```

 If you are using [JSON configuration](cli.md#running-with-json-configuration), there exists a similar
-`pluginsConfiguration` array that accepts JSON as values.
+`pluginsConfiguration` array that accepts JSON as `values`.

 ```json
 {